-The Construction Training Fund collects the Building and Construction Industry Training Fund (BCITF) Levy, which applies to a wide range of residential, commercial, civil engineering and resource construction projects undertaken in the State.
+The Construction Training Fund collects the Building and Construction Industry Training Fund (BCITF) Levy, which applies to a wide range of residential, commercial, civil engineering and resource construction projects.

 The BCITF Levy is collected under the Building and Construction Industry Training Levy Act 1990 and the Building and Construction Industry Training Fund and Levy Collection Act 1990.
-All revenue collected from the BCITF Levy is paid into the Building and Construction Industry Training Fund, with the funds used to support training for people working in the building and construction industry in Western Australia.
+All revenue collected from the BCITF Levy is paid into a fund that is used to support training for people working in the building and construction industry in Western Australia.